 When System Colors are used in conjunction with 3D keys, only pure RGB colors are allowed.
-(RGB - Red, Green, Blue - 3 values between 0 and 255 indicating the amount of Red, Green, or Blue used to "build" a color - this is sometimes referred to as 24-bit color (3 x 1 byte <=> 3 x 8 bits = 24 bits) - pure RGB means a value of either 0 or 255 (no bits set, or all bits set)) Due to the shading & desire for a clean appearance, preservation of the system color is not possible (disable 3D keys to see actual system color).
+(RGB - Red, Green, Blue - 3 values between 0 and 255 indicating the amount of Red, Green, or Blue used to "build" a color - this is sometimes referred to as 24-bit color (3 x 1 byte $\ll$ 3 x 8 bits = 24 bits) - pure RGB means a value of either 0 or 255 (no bits set, or all bits set)) Due to the shading & desire for a clean appearance, preservation of the system color is not possible (disable 3D keys to see actual system color).
 The following algorithm is used to create a "pure" RGB color: The system color is split into the 3 RGB components, and then the smallest value is subtracted away from all elements, leaving 0, 1, or 2 positive values - these then are used to determine use of a solid color (i.e. value of 255) or no color (i.e. a value of 0).
 This is used as the "background" of the shaded keys.
-In most cases, this is in the same color scheme as the System Colors" to review the various display options.
+In most cases, this is in the same color scheme as the System Colors.
+You may adjust the Windows Appearance, "Display 3D keys", or revert back to "Use Panel Colors" to review the various display options.